pivotal/docs-tap/multicluster/reference/tap-values-iterate-sample.hbs.md

 - `TAP-ITERATE-CNRS-DOMAIN` is the iterate cluster CNRS domain.
 - `VIEW-CLUSTER-INGRESS-DOMAIN` is the subdomain you setup on the View profile cluster.
 This matches the value key `appliveview.ingressDomain` or `shared.ingress_domain` on the view cluster.
 Include the default host name `appliveview.` ahead of the domain.

 >**Note** If you use custom CA certificates, you must provide one or more PEM-encoded CA certificates under the `ca_cert_data` key.
-If you configured `shared.ca_cert_data`, Tanzu Application Platform component packages inherits that value by default.
+If you configured `shared.ca_cert_data`, Tanzu Application Platform component packages inherit that value by default.